AOT-Technologies/forms-flow-installation-doc/Pages/Server/containerized_deployment.md

 2. **Installation**
    - Analytics service uses port 7000, make sure the port is available.
    - Make sure the working directory is `forms-flow-ai-deployment\docker-compose`.
-   - Update the environment variables **Insight API url and Insight API Key**, in the .env file.
+   - Update the environment variables **INSIGHT_API_URL** and **INSIGHT_API_KEY**, in the *.env* file.

    >NOTE: {your-ip-address} given inside the .env file should be changed to your host system IP address.
 Please take special care to identify the correct IP address if your system has multiple network cards.
+   {: .bg-grey-lt-000 .p-2}

    ![install 9](../../assets//DockerFull/dockerfull_9.png)
    {: .ml-5}

-   To get the Redash API key click <a href="https://aot-technologies.github.io/forms-flow-ai-doc/formsflow_analytics.html#get-the-redash-api-key" target="_blank">here</a>
+   To get the Redash API key click <a href="/forms-flow-installation-doc/Pages/Server/setUp/Analytics.html#get-the-redash-api-key" target="_blank">here</a>

 3. **Running the Application**
   - Make sure the working directory is `forms-flow-ai-deployment\docker-compose`.
   - Run `docker-compose run --rm server create_db` to set up the database and to create tables.
   - Run `docker-compose up -d` to start.

+>Note:
+>Use the ‘--build’  command with the start command to reflect any future *.env* changes
+>eg: `docker-compose up --build -d`
+{: .bg-grey-lt-000 .p-2}

+4. **To stop the Application**

+ - Run `docker-compose stop` to stop.

 Installation is successfully completed now.